sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 - **Debayering to OpenEXR.** In an ACES pipeline VFX pulls should be debayered from the original RAW camera files and exported as 16-bit EXR in the ACES AP0 exchange format (ACES2065-1).
 Again, there are many choices for color correction software.
 Let's assume we are using Resolve.
 Netflix Studios has a great [step-by-step guide for Resolve](https://partnerhelp.netflixstudios.com/hc/en-us/articles/360002088888-Color-Managed-Workflow-in-Resolve-ACES-) that will walk you through the process in detail.

 - **Why not DPX?** Traditional 10-bit DPX files are not recommended, as they are [not sufficient](https://acescentral.com/uploads/default/original/1X/25ec1472d70b169ceabb215beacdd501d1a27fac.pdf) to contain all the information captured by modern digital cameras (For example RED camera RAW files are 16-bit).
-In contrast, [OpenEXR](https://www.openexr.com/) is 16-bit float with a dynamic range of 30+ exposure stops, and a wide gamut color space (ACES2065-1) that contains the full gamut of what is visible to the human eye (see graphic below).
+In contrast, [OpenEXR](https://www.openexr.com/) is 16-bit float with a dynamic range of 30+ exposure stops, and a wide gamut color space (ACES2065-1) that contains the full color gamut visible to the human eye (see graphic below).
+In short: a 10-bit DPX involves a loss in quality from the original camera footage, while EXR *more than* covers the full quality and range of any camera RAW file.
 If you are concerned about file sizes with EXR you can use PIZ lossless compression.
 The resulting EXR files will be *smaller* than a DPX file!

 <p align="center">
 <img src="img/gamuts.jpg" width=70%>